AlexsLemonade/scpca-downstream-analyses/README.md

 6. Open terminal to run the workflow using the following snakemake command:

 ```
-snakemake --cores 2 --use-conda
+snakemake --cores 2
 ```

 **Note** that R 4.1 is required for running our pipeline, along with Bioconductor 3.14.
 Package dependencies for the analysis workflows in this repository are managed using [`renv`](https://rstudio.github.io/renv/index.html), and `renv` must be installed locally prior to running the workflow.
-If you are using conda, dependencies can be installed as [part of the setup mentioned in step 2 above](#snakemakeconda-installation).
+These dependencies can be installed as [part of the setup mentioned in step 2 above](#snakemakeconda-installation).

-If you did not install dependencies with [conda via snakemake](#snakemakeconda-installation) in step 2, you will need to remove the `--use-conda` flag from the command above.
-See the section on [running the workflow](#4-running-the-workflow) for more information.

 **Output Files**
 There are two expected output files thay will be associated with each provided `SingleCellExperiment` object and `library_id`: